 To start you will need 3 shallow bowls.
-In the first bowl add 2 eggs, 3 dashes of salt (just under 1/8 tsp) and 1 tsp dijon mustard.
+In the first bowl add 2 eggs, 3 dashes of salt (just under ⅛ tsp) and 1 teaspoon dijon mustard.
 Beat with a fork until well combined.

 It should look like this when you are done.

-In the second bowl combine 1 cup panko, 1/4 tsp salt, 1/4 tsp pepper, 1 tsp Italian seasoning, and 3 Tbsp freshly grated parmesan cheese.
+In the second bowl combine 1 cup panko, ¼ teaspoon salt, ¼ teaspoon pepper, 1 teaspoon Italian seasoning, and 3 tablespoon freshly grated parmesan cheese.
 Give a light mix (picture below was before the stir).

-In the 3rd bowl add 1/2 cup flour and 1/4 tsp salt.
+In the 3rd bowl add ½ cup flour and ¼ teaspoon salt.
 Stir to combine.

 Next line the bowls up: flour, egg mixture, then panko.

 Pull the cutlets from the freezer and coat each side in flour, then dip in egg mixture, and then into the panko.
-Gently set into a skillet that has been heating over medium heat with 1 Tbsp olive oil and 1 Tbsp butter.
+Gently set into a skillet that has been heating over medium heat with 1 tablespoon olive oil and 1 tablespoon butter.
 The cutlet should sizzle when placed in the pan.

 Add a little more parmesan if you want.
 Cook on each side about 5 minutes or until nice and browned.